The Bosses

 Dracula gets the best of both worlds with this supernaturally bred creature--a trap that's half undead, half dragon.
 This beast attacks by looping its neck bones back and forth between heads, each slicingly looping.
 Each spine grows accordingly when the bones are received, keeping foes off balance as spines grow and reduce.
 While dodging sharp neck bones, you must find a way to strike either head; however, the heads will unexpectedly spit balls of flame while this is going on.
 Their changing neck lengths may force you to attack high and low, even though both heads share the same energy meter.

-Games In: Castlevania 2: Belmont's Revenge
+Games In: Castlevania II: Belmont's Revenge

 Similar Enemies: None